go-chassis/go-chassis-examples/circuit/README.md

 there is 3 APIs, 2 of them has different problem

-1. client calls a API which has a dead lock, circuit breaker will isolate this API
+1. client calls a API which has a dead lock, it will cause timout, so that circuit breaker will isolate this API

-2. servcer has a lot error response, circuit breaker will isolate this API
+2. servcer has a lot of error response, circuit breaker will isolate this API

 in additinal, if client has a lot of concurrency, circuit breaker will isolate the API